olayinkade/olayinkade.github.io/README.md

     **WARNING**: The resume you want to be on your GitHub pages must be on the master branch

-10. Navigate to the username.github.io Repository on GitHub
+10. Navigate to the username.github.io repository on GitHub

+11. In a browser navigate to https://username.github.io./

+**RESULT:** Now when your goto https://username.github.io./ you should be able to see your Markdown formatted resume online.
+This is progress, but we have one more step to make your resume look more appealing.

+### Apply Jekyll theme
+Jekyll is a tool that transforms plain Markdown resumes into static websites.
+Jekyll would give us the ability design our plain Markdown resume.
+We are going to be using the default Jekyll themes on GitHub to help with formatting.
+Applying a default theme would improve the way your hosted resume would look on Github Pages

+1. Navigate to the username.github.io repository on GitHub

-11. Click settings
+2. Click settings

-12. Scroll down to GitHub pages
+3. Scroll down to GitHub pages

-13. Select the change Theme button
+4. Select the change theme button

-14. Choose a Theme
+5. Choose a theme

-15. In a browser navigate to https://username.github.io./
+6. In a browser navigate to https://username.github.io./

 Now you have your resume on GitHub pages and can view it anywhere at anytime.